-Ref Description of works Adjustments 4 Building circuits at lower voltages - A User requests lower tower height and therefore a different voltage.
+Ref Description of works Adjustments 3 Circuit Routing Decision - A User asks to move an existing or a planned circuit route in a way in which the works cannot be justified as economic by the TO.
+As any circuit route changes that extend circuits are likely to result in a greater TNUoS tariff, the originally designed circuit lengths would be used in the transport model.
+4 Building circuits at lower voltages - A User requests lower tower height and therefore a different voltage.
 As lower voltage circuits result in a higher expansion factor being used, the circuits would be modelled at the originally designed higher voltage.

-14.15.22 The following table provides examples of works for which adjustments to transport model typically would not apply:
+14.15.14 The following table provides examples of works for which adjustments to transport model typically would not apply:

 Ref Description of works Reasoning 1 Undergrounding - A User chooses to have a cable installed via a tunnel rather than buried.
 Cable expansion factors are applied in the transport model regardless of whether a cable is tunnelled and buried, so there is no increased TNUoS cost.
 2 Additional circuit route works - A User asks for screening to be provided around a new or existing circuit route.
 Circuit expansion factors are applied in the transport model irrespective of these works, so there is no increased TNUoS cost.
 3 Additional circuit route works - A User requests that a planned overhead line route is built using alternative transmission tower designs.
 Circuit expansion factors are applied in the transport model irrespective of these works, so there is no increased TNUoS cost.
 4 Additional substation works - A User asks for screening to be provided around a new or existing substation.
 The additional substation works will not affect the User's TNUoS charge as there is no effect on power flows or circuit costs within the transport model.
 5 Additional substation works - Changes to connection assets (e.g. HV-LV transformers and associated switchgear), metering, additional LV supplies, additional protection equipment, additional building works, etc. The additional substation works will not affect the User's TNUoS charge as there is no effect on power flows or circuit costs within the transport model.
-6 Diversion - A User asks to temporarily move an existing or a planned circuit route in a way in which the works cannot be justified as economic by the TO.
-The temporary circuit changes will not be incorporated into the transport model.